cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/schedulers/vm/VmScheduler.rst

    Checks if the PM using this scheduler has enough MIPS capacity to host a given VM.

    :param vm: the vm to check if there is enough available resource on the PM to host it
    :return: true, if it is possible to allocate the the VM into the host; false otherwise

-isSuitableForVm
-^^^^^^^^^^^^^^^

-.. java:method::  boolean isSuitableForVm(Vm vm, boolean showLog)
-   :outertype: VmScheduler

-   Checks if the PM using this scheduler has enough MIPS capacity to host a given VM.

-   :param vm: the vm to check if there is enough available resource on the PM to host it
-   :param showLog: if a log message should be printed when the Host isn't suitable for the given VM
-   :return: true, if it is possible to allocate the the VM into the host; false otherwise

    **See also:** :java:ref:`.isSuitableForVm(Vm)`